Bank Lombard Odier & Co: Lombard Odier Group

 In December 2016, the Swiss Public Ministry launched a criminal enquiry into the activities of the private bank Lombard, Odier & Cie for suspected money laundering within the social circle of Gulnara Karimova, the daughter of the former Uzbek president.
 It was claimed that the bank did not take "all reasonable and necessary organisational measures", as the Swiss penal code requires.
 The bank stated that it had reported these money laundering activities to the authorities.

 On 31 December 2016, Anne-Marie de Weck, associate manager of the bank since 2002, retired, but continued to sit on the administrative board).
 Annika Falkengren, ex-Executive Director of Skandinaviska Enskilda Banken (SEB), succeeded her a few months later, and joined as a managing partner of the firm from July 2017 until the end of 2023.
+At the same time as her appointment, the Lombard Odier Group announced the promotion of Denis Pittet to Managing Partner, followed by the appointment of Alexandre Meyer as her successor.
+At the end of 2024, Alexandre Zeller decided to retire.
+He was succeeded by Xavier Bonna, who assumed his duties on 1 January 2025.

-As of 1 January 2023, the Group had six managing partners.
+As of 1 January 2026, the Group had six managing partners.

 Operations

 Wealth management

 The Lombard Odier Group's historic activity lies in wealth management for a private client base (a private banking operation).
 This operation covers most notably the provision of asset management advice, financial investment advice, tax advice, and estate planning.
 The wealth management operations are mostly overseen in Geneva, at the Lombard, Odier & Cie SA bank, as one of the companies held by the holding company of the Lombard Odier Group.
-Operations from private banking accounted for 193 billion Swiss francs in outstanding assets from their Swiss and international clientele in 2023.

 Asset management

 Lombard Odier is just as present in the field of asset management; it has several branches, the leading of which being the management corporation Lombard Odier Asset Management (Europe) Limited, based in London.
 This firm makes use of the Lombard Odier Investment Managers (Lombard Odier IM) brand, by which the Group is known in the international sphere of asset management.

 This operation mainly involves the management of investment funds placed into shares and bonds, which is added to by investment from hedge funds.
 These funds are also accessible for clients of the private bank Lombard, Odier & Cie SA, as well as for an international client base of institutional investors and financial advisers outside of the Lombard Odier Group.

 The firm is also active in the field of socially responsible investment, most notably in putting forward a range of "impact investing" capital.

 Since 2015, the management company Lombard Odier IM has been active in the area of ETF (exchange-traded funds), following its partnership with ETF Securities.
 The first ETFs from Lombard Odier were launched in April 2015, to replicate the results of indexes on the bond market (government bonds, enterprise bonds, and developing countries bonds).

 In 2018, Lombard Odier IM was one of the first management companies to get through a settlement process managed by a private blockchain for the purchase of securities on the bond market.
-In 2022, the bank managed CHF 63 billion in its asset management branches.